UniqueBanana78/EvenG2-OpenAI-Agent/README.md

 Go to the Settings for Even AI in the Even Realities App on your phone.
 Under "Agent configuration", add a new agent.

-Set this new Agent to point to http://mydomain:myport/v1/chat/completions  (where **mydomain** is either your public IP address or domain or dynamic DNS domain for your internet connect, and **myport** is a port of your choice - default is 4567);
+Set this new Agent to point to http://mydomain:myport/v1/chat/completions  (where **mydomain** is either your public IP address or domain or dynamic DNS domain for your internet connection, and **myport** is a port of your choice - default is 4567);

 Set a Token only you know;